Snapshots and Clones

 Get the cluster details for attaching the volume to the client.

-Connect to the volume from a client to see the NVMe device.
+Connect to the volume from a client to see the SSD device.

-Connect to the volume to attach the NVMe device to the client (this can be executed with a simple ‘for’ loop as well).
+Connect to the volume to attach the SSD device to the client (this can be executed with a simple ‘for’ loop as well).

 Check volumes are mapped